MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Diagnostics/New-WinEvent.md

 * After the provider writes the even to an eventlog, you can use the Get-WinEvent cmdlet to get the event from the event log.
-* For information about Event Tracing for Windows, see "Improve Debugging And Performance Tuning With ETW" in MSDN Magazine at http://msdn.microsoft.com/magazine/cc163437.aspx.

 ## RELATED LINKS

 [Get-WinEvent](Get-WinEvent.md)